 Safety managers are busy people.
-After all, they are constantly ensuring documentation is appropriately managed for the four pillars of the aviation SMS.
+After all, they are constantly ensuring SMS documentation requirements are appropriately managed for all four pillars of the aviation safety management system (SMS).

-It's easy to let something slip by if there are no mechanisms in place for quality assurance for your aviation safety program.
+It's easy to let something slip by if there are no mechanisms in place for quality assurance for your aviation SMS.